Keeping Families in their Homes

 Completed payment information and a signed acceptance of award terms form generally must be submitted not later than 11:59 p.m.
 EDT on January 12, 2021, to ensure payments are made within the 30-day period specified by the statute.2 Eligible grantees that do not provide complete information by 11:59 p.m.
 EDT on January 12, 2021, may not receive an Emergency Rental Assistance payment.
 To the extent any tribes or tribally-designated housing entities do not elect to participate in the program by providing the required payment materials, Treasury is required to reallocate those funds to those tribes that have elected to participate in the program.

 Not less than 90 percent of awarded funds must be used for direct financial assistance, including rent, rental arrears, utilities and home energy costs, utilities and home energy costs arrears, and other expenses related to housing.
 Remaining funds are available for housing stability services, including case management and other services intended to keep households stably housed, and administrative costs.
 Funds generally expire on December 31, 2021.
 Frequently asked questions (FAQ) regarding the operation of the ERA program may be accessed below.
+For ease of reference, the assistance listing number (CDFA number) assigned to the ERA program is 21.023.

 An “eligible household” is defined as a renter household in which at least one or more individuals meets the following criteria: